irinanita/issue-tracker/README.md

 [Mailtrap](https://mailtrap.io/) was used in order to test the process of password recovery via email link.
 It allows to inspect and debug email samples before delivering them to actual website users.

+#### Known bugs
+* It is currently impossible to setup smtp base on an actual gmail account, as this app is considered no secure, so password recovery works only if I am logged in real time into my account.
+Hence the first step of password recovery is followed by an error.

+However, it works perfectly fine with [Mailtrap](https://mailtrap.io/) in development or if configured in production as well, only in this case no mail is actually sent to the address but to Mailtrap.

 ## Deployment

 ### Prerequisites